 Coursework incorporates internships and other practical real-world learning activities designed to ensure that you acquire the latest technical competencies and managerial applied content.
 You will receive the full range of articulation and transfer rights guaranteed by Texas law through common course numbering and the statewide articulation agreement.

-The BAT program offers four specialty areas:
+The BAT program offers two majors in:

 - Process Operations Management Specialty